ajbater/tic_tac_toe/README.md

 ##To use
 * Clone this repository and open in the REPL
-* Require the neccessary files and create a new game adn players
+* Require the necessary files and create a new game and players
 ```
 $ player1 = Player.new('Amanda')
 $ player2 = Player.new('Bob')